-Mykonos is one of the most, if not the most, famous Cycladic Islands of the Aegean.
+Mykonos is one of the most, if not the most, famous Cycladic Island of the Aegean.

 Lying in the heart of the Aegean Sea, yet very close to Athens, Mykonos offers a variety of activities aimed to satisfy your heart's every desire.
 The most vibrant part of the island is the Chora.
 Stroll through the winding alleys and discover why this Greek Island became the "Jet Set" destination of Europe.